 Word Count for Legal Services

 Search engines want to provide their users with the best content available on the internet.
-There are any number of articles that talk about the different ways to rank, but one that is almost never discussed is how many words your legal service page has.
+There are any number of articles that talk about the different ways to rank, but almost none of them ever discuss how many words your legal service page has.

 Legal questions are complex and typically something that you can answer using 100 words.
 That works to your advantage because every legal services post should have at least 300 words, but ideally, 500 since as a general rule search engines don’t rank anything below those word counts.

-In our research, we typically find 700-800 words on a page as the sweet spot for getting a page ranked.
+In our research, we typically find 700-800 words is the sweet spot to ranking a page.

 As a content strategy is good for you to identify a minimum of 2 or 3 pages that are the ones you would like to have a better ranking on.
 Examples could be your locations or practice areas.
 For these pages, you should consider 800 to 900 words of legal services posts.